 Included in this release are the textless opening animation and the textless ending animation.
 These animation sequences are fairly typical for modern anime, although the ending animation unfortunately depicts the female characters in sexualised poses that are entirely unpleasant to look at.

 Prison School presents copious amounts of sexualised imagery in a way that is completely grotesque, uncomfortable to look at and often downright disturbing.
 For that reason, it cannot be recommended even to fans of ecchi anime.
-Instead, it may be enjoyed by those with a curiosity for the grotesque and those who want to see just how depraved teenage boys can be in a context where they are outnumbered 200:1 by girls.
+Instead, it may be enjoyed only by those who, for whatever reason, want to see just how depraved teenage boys can be in a context where they are outnumbered 200:1 by girls.
 It is not pleasant.
 It is not erotic.
-Yet, some of the plans that the boys come up with are oddly clever despite the perverted intentions behind them.
+Yet, some of the plans that the boys come up with are oddly well-thought out despite the perverted intentions behind them.
 The horribly contorted faces that the boys make when something bad happens are weirdly amusing, and bad things are almost constantly occurring in every episode of this show.
-The dialogue can be funny at times, and the English dub makes it a little funnier and more accessible to western audiences.
-Prison School starts out being more entertaining than it should be, but unfortunately turns into a disturbing exploration of teenage sexuality framed in what is undoubtedly one of the single most unrealistic, misogynistic and utterly depraved ways ever seen in anime.
+The dialogue can be okay, and the English dub makes it a little more accessible to western audiences.
+Prison School starts out being slightly entertaining, which it has no right to be, but it rapidly spirals into a disturbing exploration of teenage sexuality framed in what is undoubtedly one of the single most unrealistic, misogynistic and utterly depraved ways ever seen in anime.